-• In addition, the HAAPI Wellness Advisory Council continued to bring awareness to cultural celebrations through agency-wide communication, including Diwali and the Lunar New Year.
+- May 2023: Call to Action Advertorial for La Nueva Voz Pomona Newsletter "Promoting Mental Health Wellness within Asian American, Native Hawaiian and Pacific Islander Communities - In addition, the HAAPI Wellness Collaborative continued to bring awareness to cultural celebrations through agency-wide communication, including Diwali and the Lunar New Year, AANHPI Heritage Month.

-The HAAPI Wellness Advisory Council experienced similar challenges as other councils, including a decrease in member participation and engagement.
-Tri-City staff continue to make efforts to outreach and engage trusted cultural brokers and will focus on building partnerships in FY 2022-23.
+The HAAPI Wellness Collaborative experienced similar challenges as other collaboratives, including the chair stepping down.
+Participation also fluctuated throughout the year, with many of our members being Tri-City staff.
+Tri-City staff continue to make efforts to outreach and engage trusted cultural brokers and will focus on building partnerships in FY 2023-24.

-Transition Age Youth (TAY) Wellness Advisory Council
+Transition Age Youth (TAY) Wellness Collaborative

-The Transition Age Youth (TAY) Wellness Advisory Council was formed in July 2021.
-As a result, this advisory council was still in the early stages of development in FY 2021-22.
+The Transition Age Youth (TAY) Wellness Collaborative was formed in July 2021.
 The primary goal for this group is to give a voice to youth and young adults between the ages of 16-25 to advocate and share their experience, knowledge, and feedback on mental health needs.